NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 18 U.S.C.
 1028 also imposes severe penalties for anyone who knowingly and willingly produces an identification or false document or possesses documents intending to defraud.

 Federal identity theft cases are typically investigated by the Federal Bureau of Investigations (FBI) and the Secret Service, but other agencies could get involved.
 The United States Department of Justice prosecutes them.
-In most federal ID theft cases, the FBI will be the primary agency in the investigation as it could threaten national security.
+In most federal ID theft cases, the FBI will be the primary agency in the investigation, a testament to the seriousness of the crime as it could threaten national security.

-The FBI looks for large and sophisticated illegal schemes, such as using identity theft proceeds to commit other serious crimes.
-They frequently work alongside local state task forces.
+The FBI investigates large and sophisticated illegal schemes, such as using identity theft proceeds to commit other serious crimes.
+It frequently collaborates with local state task forces.

 What Are the Related Federal Crimes?